How to Rock Writing an Elevator Pitch

 In its purest form, an elevator pitch should aim to introduce a stranger to who you are, what you do, and why they might want to work with you.

-It could be delivered in-person or through email, but it needs to be rock solid to leave a lasting impression.
-However, you slice it, writing an elevator pitch for your business is key to your growth and success.
+It could be delivered in person or through email, but it needs to be rock solid to leave a lasting impression.
+However you slice it, writing an elevator pitch for your business is vital to your growth and success.

 Why is Writing an Elevator Pitch Important?

 Your elevator pitch is, whether you know it or not, a crucial part of your networking strategy.
-If it’s lackluster, you might miss out on opportunities to connect with new customers or other industry professionals.
+You might miss opportunities to connect with new customers or other industry professionals if it’s lackluster.
 After all, first impressions are everything.

 At a networking event, your elevator pitch is your one chance to influence someone on who you are and what you do.
 If you’re making a connection over email, it’s your opportunity to stand out from the hundreds of other emails that person receives in a day.
 In either case, you have to make it memorable.